AryaKoureshi/Brain-tumor-detection/README.md

 Since the original dataset has 500 images for training and this number is small, I collected more data from different sources and generated more data using Flimimg.py.
 You can find it in /ImageSegmentation/MakeMoreData/ and use this dataset to train your custom model.

-You can by using this site [Makesense](https://www.makesense.ai/) annotate your data and use the JsonAnnotation_to_JpgAnnotation.py to make the PNG annotations.
+You can by using [this site: Makesense](https://www.makesense.ai/) annotate your data and use the JsonAnnotation_to_JpgAnnotation.py to make the PNG annotations.
 You can find it in /ImageSegmentation/AnnotationMaker/ .

 -------
 ## Model